 Medical Assistance & the Federal Public Health Emergency

-Under the federal COVID-19 Public Health Emergency (PHE) declaration, Pennsylvania was required to continue
+Under the federal COVID-19 Public Health Emergency (PHE) declaration, Pennsylvania was

 DHS and our partners at